ameliaewa/ZPDS/README.md

 # ZPDS meal planner app

-clone this github repository
+Clone this github repository

-after you have it on your machine run
+After you have it on your machine:

-docker-compose up
+Add open-AI api key in directory `~/meal_planner_backend` in plain text.
+This key is being used in `~/meal_planner_backend/meal_planner_backend/views.py`

+After adding api-key run:

+`docker-compose up`

-it shoud automaticaly run both backend and ui.
+It shoud automaticaly run both backend and ui.

 to check backend livability see http://localhost:8000/ to chec frontend see http://localhost:3002/